amplication/docs/docs/getting-started/connect-server-to-github.md

    - **Homepage URL** - `http://localhost:3000`. _If you are hosting the Amplication client on any other address, use the specific address._
    - **Application description** - optional
    - **Authorization callback URL** - `http://localhost:3001`. _If you are hosting the Amplication server on any other address, use the specific address._
-3. Hit Save.
+3. Click Save.

 ![](./assets/app-settings.png)

-4. Hit `Generate new client secret` and copy the resulting secret
+4. Click `Generate new client secret` and copy the resulting secret

 ### Step 2: Configure Amplication server and client to work with the new GitHub app